Welcome to Coast Guard Maritime Commons, the Coast Guard Blog for Maritime Professionals.

 The United States Coast Guard embraces the use of social media and other two-way, online communication vehicles to increase openness and transparency with our constituents as a military, law enforcement and regulatory organization.
 Coast Guard Maritime Commons posts are disseminated to provide increased awareness of Coast Guard information released to the public.
 This blog is not a replacement or substitute for the formal posting of regulations and updates or existing processes for receiving formal feedback of the same.
 Links provided on this blog will direct the reader to official source documents, such as the Federal Register, Homeport and the Code of Federal Regulations.
 These documents remain the official source for regulatory information published by the Coast Guard.

 Official Coast Guard blogs allows us to ‘listen’ to what you have to say and consider your feedback (and the occasional criticism) on how we do business as part of a larger organizational growth process.
 This engagement is at the core of why the Coast Guard operates in the social media world.

-Coast Guard Maritime Commons is produced by the Coast Guard Headquarters Social Media Team with help from public affairs professionals throughout the Service and the occasional post by our senior leaders (including the Commandant of the Coast Guard).
+Coast Guard Maritime Commons is produced by the Coast Guard Headquarters Public Relations team with help from Coast Guard maritime professionals throughout the Service, and the occasional post by our senior leaders (including the Commandant of the Coast Guard).